techidaily/site-tiktok-clips/source/_posts/updated-8-best-free-tiktok-video-editing-appswebsite-on-mac.md

 Taking your TikTok videos to the next level won’t be difficult if you choose to edit them with Filmora.
 This video editor for iOS and Android devices has all the tools you are going to need while processing audio and video files.

 In addition to hundreds of effects, stickers, and filters Filmora is also equipped with a music library that contains popular songs and sound effects.
-The app’s timeline lets you add new audio tracks which makes it easier to [sync audio and video](https://tools.techidaily.com/wondershare/filmora/download/)assets you want to use in your projects.
-What’s more, [adjusting the volume of the audio](https://tools.techidaily.com/wondershare/filmora/download/)files you place on the Filmora’s timeline is a straightforward process that takes only a few moments of your time.
+The app’s timeline lets you add new audio tracks which makes it easier to [sync audio and video](https://tools.techidaily.com/wondershare/filmora/download/) assets you want to use in your projects.
+What’s more, [adjusting the volume of the audio](https://tools.techidaily.com/wondershare/filmora/download/) files you place on the Filmora’s timeline is a straightforward process that takes only a few moments of your time.

 **Cons:**